AdobeDocs/campaign.en/help/v8/connect/ac-sfdc.md

 Adobe Campaign and Salesforce.com are now connected.
 You can set up data synchronization between the two systems.

-To synchronize data between Adobe Campaign data and SFDC, you need to create a workflow and use the **[!UICONTROL CRM connector]** activity.
+To synchronize data between Adobe Campaign data and SFDC, create a workflow and use the **[!UICONTROL CRM connector]** activity.

-Learn more about data synchronization [in this page](../../platform/using/crm-data-sync.md).
+Learn more about data synchronization [in this page](crm-data-sync.md).